gkappler/CombinedParsers.jl/README.md

 utilize Julia's type inference for transformations, log conveniently for debugging, and let Julia compile your parser for performance.

-> `CombinedParsers.jl` is currently an α release.
-The first official released is prepared for JuliaCon2020.

 ## Package Features
 - Speed
   - [write parsers faster than `Base.PCRE`](https://gkappler.github.io/CombinedParsers.jl/dev/man/pcre-compliance), optimized by the Julia compiler for parametric parser and state types.